warnikchow/coaudiotext/README.md

 total_speech = np.concatenate([total_speech_train,total_speech_test])
 ```

 **Note that here, for every speech file, a feature of length 200 is yielded, with the width 129.
-128 corresponds to the mel spectrogram and the left one denotes an RMSE of each frame, which was attached to effectively represent the syllable-level discreteness of Korean spoken langauage, as suggested in [the previous experiment regarding intonation type identification](https://github.com/warnikchow/korinto).**
+128 corresponds to the mel spectrogram, and the left one denotes an RMSE of each frame.
+The latter was attached to effectively represent the syllable-level discreteness of Korean spoken language, as suggested in [the previous experiment regarding intonation type identification](https://github.com/warnikchow/korinto).**

 ## 2. Speech-only analysis with Librosa and Keras

 **Although people these days seem to migrate to TF2.0 and PyTorch, I still use [original Keras](https://keras.io/) for its conciseness.
-Hope this code be fit to whatever flatform the reader uses.**
+Hope this code fit to whatever flatform the reader uses.**

 ```python
 import tensorflow as tf